mfkiwl/gnss-rcv/README.md

 This app takes as input:
 - an SDR IQ recording
 - or an rtl-sdr device

-.. and performs signal acquisition, tracking and ephemeris decoding.
+It performs signal acquisition, tracking and ephemeris decoding.
 Finally it attempts to get a position fix.

 This is still WIP.